30DaysOf/generative-ai/docs/README.md

 ## 2 | Commands

-Run these commands using the Visual Studio Code terminal after first changing directory to `docs/`:
+Open the VS Code terminal and change to the `docs/` directory.
+Run `npm install` to get local environment setup first.
+Then use the following commands for development:

 | Command | Description |
 |---------|-------------|